Every time I see an objective statement on a resume, I cringe. It’s a dated and old-school practice that does nothing for you or your job search.

 The summary section is also a great place to explain how you deliver impressive results.
 What’s your secret sauce?
 How is your approach different than your competitor’s?
 Are you the queen of following-up and never taking “no” for an answer?
 Or, do you approach sales as a trusted advisor always excited to champion your customer’s goals?

-Explaining your “how” will differentiate you from other candidates and give hiring managers insight about how you will fit with their team and culture.
+Explaining your “how” will differentiate you from other candidates and give hiring managers insight into how you will fit with their team and culture.

 Lead Your Resume with Your Summary